HenSch90/SiD/Modul_Grundprogramm.md

 in:

-q: Sind Sie während der Vorlesungszeit [Individualisierung] erwerbstätig?
+q: Sind Sie während der Vorlesungszeit erwerbstätig?

-is: Mit \*\*„*Erwerbstätigkeit(en)*“\*\* sind sämtliche Tätigkeiten gemeint, mit denen Sie im aktuellen Semester Geld verdienen (z.
-B. Nebenjob, Berufstätigkeit, freiberufliche/selbständige Tätigkeit).
+is:

 it: